It’s ok if you’re wrong

 Without guidance, people fall, but with many counselors there is deliverance.
 Proverbs 11:14

-What a strange place to be right now for an evangelical.
+What a strange place for Christian unity to be right now for an evangelical.
 There was a time when the world made sense, when everyone, at least everyone I knew, voted Republican.
 We voted that way because that was the party that stood for the things we cared about.
 Things like being pro-life, protecting religious liberty, and promoting conservative values.
 We could, for the most part, agree upon the issues and the candidate that most reflected our values.
 There was a unity, or at least a majority, in our voting.

 Never-Trump evangelicals accuse Pro-Trump and even Reluctant-Trump evangelicals of being motivated by fear and/or hatred to vote for a man who has no moral bearing.
 Or being idolaters who would sell out their moral credibility to push for an agenda.